FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/rpacing.md

 the receiver (default = 32767).
 This value is negotiated with the spacing of the sender.
 The value 0 indicates that there is no synchronization point.

-If you are using Amazon S3 with Transfer CFT, please see <a href="../../../../app_integration_intro/amazon_s3" class="MCXref xref">Amazon S3/Ceph cloud storage</a>for RPACING recommendations and limitations.
+If you are using Amazon S3 with Transfer CFT, please see [Amazon S3/Ceph cloud storage](../../../../app_integration_intro/amazon_s3)for RPACING recommendations and limitations.

 [Return to Command index](../../)